Skip to content

 At ElectricSQL we are building a sync engine to enable realtime partial replication from Postgres to any other datastore, be it a JavaScript framework state store in a webapp, a database at the edge, or an embedded database in the mobile application.

-To accompany the new sync engine, we are developing a sync extension for PGlite that will enable you to synchronise a remote Postgres with PGlite.
-As the new Electric sync engine continues to be developed, additional functionality will be added to the sync plugin.
+To accompany Electric, we are developing a sync extension for PGlite that will enable you to synchronise a remote Postgres with PGlite.

 The first alpha version of the sync plugin can sync a "shape" from Electric into a table in your PGlite.
 We don't yet support local writes being synced out, or conflict resolution, but we are actively exploring the best way to enable this in a layered and extendable way.